Classical and Quantum Mechanics via Lie algebras

 We hope that you enjoy reading this book!

 Wien, \today

 Arnold Neumaier, Dennis Westra

-\at{{\bf Things still to be done:} Table of symbols -- as part of the index.
-Add explanations to some of the symbols (I did it for $B_{CK}$) Polish references: some are duplicate many are incomplete many capitals in names or German titles etc. are missing some Umlauts are missing sometimes the last page is not given first author names shoud be initials only ''Author1 [no1,no2], author [no3]'' statt ''Author1, Author1, Author2 [no1,no2,no3]'' ''$\backslash sca\{A1 \& A2\}$ [no] in place of $\backslash sca\{A1 and A2\}$ [no], etc. Sometimes parentheses around citations are needed.
-Check figures to print well in black and white opening apostrophs are often ' instead of ` polish intros; work on the black marks section x.y should be capitalized, etc. Einstein convention -- note it in each context where it is used!
+\at{{\bf Things still to be done:} The arXiv version must have ''today'' replaced by a fixed date! also remove showlabels.sty, disable the macros \at and \MMt, If Chapter or Part order changes, the preface, the last section of Chapter 1, and the head of the first chapter in a part must be updated.
+Add indexing for the new chapters.
+Address the at signs.
+Table of symbols -- as part of the index.
+Add explanations to some of the symbols (I did it for $B_{CK}$) Polish the references: some are duplicate many are incomplete many capitals in names or German titles etc. are missing some Umlauts are missing sometimes the last page is not given first author names shoud be initials only ''Author1 [no1,no2], author [no3]'' statt ''Author1, Author1, Author2 [no1,no2,no3]'' ''$\backslash sca\{A1 \& A2\}$ [no] in place of $\backslash sca\{A1\mbox{ and }A2\}$ [no], etc. Sometimes parentheses around citations are needed.
+Check figures to print well in black and white modelled vs. modeled replace $\vec x$ by $\x$ (often) replace $\dagger$ by $*$ (often) avoid $\mapsto$ (often) opening apostrophs are often ' instead of ` polish intros; work on the black marks section x.y should be capitalized, etc. Einstein convention -- note it in each context where it is used!
 Section \gzit{c.spin} should be Section \ref{c.spin}, etc.; also for Chapter references remove showlabels, confidential, variable dates in title and preface, showidx How to get the indices into the table of contents? double backslash does no longer act like newline ~}